-PIIT is Pilates Intense Interval Training and 28 is the amount of minutes the workout takes.
-It’s 4 rounds of 7 exercises of 45 sec each with 15 sec break in between.
+PIIT is Pilates Intense Interval Training, and 28 is the number of minutes the workout takes.
+It’s four rounds of 7 exercises of 45 sec each with 15 sec break in between.
 But, warmup and cool down are advised, so the entire session takes 45 minutes.
-Oh, and the programme also takes 28 days (6 workouts per week, 1 day rest).
-If you make it through the 28 days and complete an Instagram challenge at the same time (post a picture every day with a certain theme), you can request a PIIT28 t-shirt because you earned it.
+Oh, and the programme also takes 28 days (6 workouts per week, 1-day rest).
+If you make it through the 28 days and complete an Instagram challenge at the same time (post a picture every day with a particular theme), you can request a PIIT28 t-shirt because you earned it.
 I also opted for the vegan meal plan.

 Why I purchased PIIT28*?

-- I am constantly trying to improve my Pilates techniques and core strength;
+- I am continually trying to improve my Pilates techniques and core strength;

 - I wanted more targeted butt work to help with my knee problem;

-- I wanted to go past that 54.9kg plateau that I was stuck in for a year, so I knew high intensity might be a solution;
+- My 54.9kg plateau that I was stuck in for a year was becoming frustrating, so I knew high intensity might be a solution;

-- Everything is digital. so it really matches the minimalist lifestyle; no DVDs, no clutter;
+- Everything is digital.
+So it matches the minimalist lifestyle; no DVDs, no clutter;

 - Not many programmes out there have vegan options for the meals, so this was a big plus.